IDeletedSystem64/PtC-Discord-Anti-Bot/README.md

   * Open a new bash (cmd/git) into the bot directory
   * Now, type
     > npm install
-* We also need to enter the bot token into the config.json file
+* We also need to enter the bot token into the config-example.json file (Make sure to rename it to "config.json" or the bot will not start!)